framgia/Training-Guideline/Rails/rails_tutorial_en.md

   + Pull request title: The title of that chapter.
     Ex: "Chapter 3: Mostly static pages", "Chapter 6: Modeling users"

-You use the reviewboard system to review the code before being merged into the master.
+You use the reviewboard system PRTS to review the code before being merged into the master.
 You install the system according to the steps below:

- - You log into the page https://prts.sun-asterisk.vn/ with your Github account.
+ - You log into the PRTS page https://prts.sun-asterisk.vn/ with your Github account.
 - Install according to the instructions: https://link.sun-asterisk.vn/Bxdu3v